 There are many tips to consider when it comes to protecting your company from malware.

-- Backup your data.
+- Create ransomware backups.
 This is important to recover from situations when malware deletes your data.

 - Frequently update your operating system.
 These updates generally includes updates to security.